mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Haptic Feedback (Vibration)
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will the device / phone will provide Haptic feedback (vibrate) on speed changes.
+If this preferences is enabled, |ED| will the device / phone will provide Haptic feedback (vibrate) on speed changes.

 Options: